HugoDF/spider/evaluation/README.md

 We can also use the CS Search as an oracle for relevance.
 IE if a result for a query is returned by the CS Search, then it is relevant.
 This is a binary relevance measure, we can apply x and y methods to it.

-According to these metrics, we observe x, y and z.